M-HT/SR/games/X-Com - Ufo Defense/release/linux/riscv64/readme-Linux.txt

 The game can play General MIDI music (Windows and DOS game versions) or Adlib/MT-32 music (DOS game version).
 The General MIDI music can be played using one of following libraries:
-ALSA sequencer, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer
+ALSA sequencer, WildMIDI, libADLMIDI, SDL_mixer

 libADLMIDI is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
 General MIDI music can be played using AWE32 emulator (DOS game version).
 Music can be played on MT-32 synth using ALSA sequencer (MT-32 music in DOS game version / General MIDI music in Gold edition).